mrkawdy/HyperDrive/README.md

-# RiseUp - take the power back 💪
+# HYPERDRIVE - The hyper deflationary faster than light token ⚡